mimecast-scott/MPE-Mimecast-Azure-Sentinel/README.md

 `DISCLAIMER: This is an unofficial Dockerized version of the integration bundle on the Mimecast website`

 In order to simplify the requirements to collect Mimecast logs and share with Azure Sentinel, I have created a docker container.
-This Dockerfile for this covers the steps in the [Mimecast KB here](https://community.mimecast.com/s/article/Azure-Sentinel) up to the section of `Configuring the Azure Sentinel Workspace`
+This Dockerfile covers the steps in the [Mimecast KB here](https://community.mimecast.com/s/article/Azure-Sentinel) up to the section of `Configuring the Azure Sentinel Workspace`

 Give it a go